Secondhand bookshops in Nepal

 Inhale deeply when you enter a good secondhand book store and the scent you experience is nearly as good as that of opening a book for the first time, putting its pages to your nose and inhaling.

-Nepal is one of the few countries I’ve traveled where there is an abundance of second-hand book stores.
-Indeed if you are an old school book lover Nepal might be your Shangri-La.
+Nepal is one of the few countries I’ve traveled where there used to be an abundance of second-hand book stores.
+Indeed if you are an old school book lover Nepal might still be your Shangri-La.

 Bookstores are slowly disappearing from the world